 Charles Messier (1730-1817) was a French astronomer who had an obsession with comets.
 Getting fed up with 'discovering' fuzzy blobs that turned out to be distractions, he made a catalogue of things to avoid in the night sky.
-His friendly assistant and rival Pierre Mechain assisted him in this task, and eventually he came up with a list of 103.
-Later astronomers added another 7 (although number 102 was 'bogus').
+His assistant and friendly rival Pierre Mechain assisted him in this task, and eventually he came up with a list of 103.
+Later astronomers added another 7 he listed (although number 102 was arguably 'bogus') and he was also aware of M110.
 So, 109 'Messier Objects' numbered 1-110, got it?
 Do keep up at the back...

 Well that's almost ten times as many objects as comets, and the irony is that Messier's comets faded back into the obscurity of the outer solar system, while his list is a favourite guide to many of the best sights in the night sky!